International transactions: types, mechanisms, risks, and trends

 Remittances and personal transfers

-Mechanisms of international payments
+Mechanisms for international payments

 International payment systems